 The attraction has garnered national recognition from USA Today, The New York Times, Southern Living magazine and Travel + Leisure magazine, to name a few.

 The ICE!
 Sculptures

 ICE! provides an unusual and exciting addition to Gaylord Opryland's A Country Christmas.
 The Convention Center transforms into a self-contained, 40,000-square-foot refrigerated space filled with ice sculptures, displays, and even some live entertainment.

-To stay comfortable throughout this "frozen fountain of youth," guests are issued complimentary warm parkas with hoods.
+To stay comfortable, guests are issued complimentary warm parkas with hoods.
 Guests can also exit the cold exhibition into the retail and refreshment area, where they can have a warm treat and shop for gifts and souvenirs.

 The Story of ICE!

 The exhibit is the creation of 35 dedicated artisans from Harbin, China who spend nearly an entire month in Nashville creating this one-of-a-kind attraction.
 In order to supply the raw materials to the craftsmen, a local factory churns out 36 truckloads of ice over a three-week span.

 To build the ICE! attraction requires three different types of ice.
 Clear "Crystal" Ice is the most complex, requiring 45 gallons of water to be frozen over a period of three days for a single 400-pound ice block.
 White ice has a cloudy, flaky appearance, much like snow, and is created by quickly freezing the water to prevent the molecules from aligning.
 Lastly, colored ice is used to provide artistic highlights to the ice sculptures and comes in nine different colors via the addition of food coloring.